ABUSHEIKHSP/aminoacidProfiler/README.md

 Install the necessary requirements by running the command ```pip install requirements.txt``` or ```pip3 install requirements.txt```.

+If pip not found, you can install it by running the command ```sudo apt install python3-pip```.
+After installation run the above command.

 In the Terminal run setup file by using the command ```python3 setup.py```.

 Setup will complete all the installations.